Woodworking is a profession as old as time, but it never goes out of fashion.

 Most objects tuned on a lathe are large.
 Choose one that can rotate wood in both directions and spin at various speeds.

 You’ll also need chisels.
-Beginners should purchase a starter set and, depending on what you’d like to make, buy in specialist tools.
+Beginners should purchase a starter set and, depending on what you’d like to make, some specialist tools too.

 Make sure you have: